Neil Forsyth: TV

-Bob Servant made the leap to television in early 2013 in the cult BBC Four comedy Bob Servant Independent which added Jonathan Watson and Rufus Jones to the existing radio cast.
+After a successful Radio 4 series, Forsyth adapted Bob Servant for television in early 2013 in the cult BBC Four comedy Bob Servant Independent (renamed Bob Servant for a second series in 2015).

-In 2016, Forsyth wrote four one-off Playhouses for Sky.
+In 2016, Forsyth wrote four one-off Playhouses for Sky's Urban Myths series.
 Elizabeth, Michael & Marlon was based on the apocryphal story that on 9/11, Marlon Brando, Elizabeth Taylor and Michael Jackson hired a rental car and drove from New York to Ohio.
-The Playhouse was shot in late 2015, starring Brian Cox, Taylor and Joseph Fiennes.
+The Playhouse was shot in late 2015, starring Brian Cox, Stockard Channing and Joseph Fiennes.
 It also featured Carrie Fisher in one of her final roles.
 Before the planned 2017 transmission of the show adverse reaction to the casting of Fiennes as Jackson, particularly from Jackson’s daughter Paris Jackson, saw the show controversially pulled by Sky.

-Forsyth’s Sky Playhouse, Waiting for Andre, concerned the real-life friendship between Samuel Beckett (David Threlfall) and a teenage Andre the Giant (Liam Macdonald).
-Observer called it a “gorgeous and sumptuous half-hour” and noted it was a “great shame Beckett himself didn’t get to enjoy this delightful slice of life”.
-Forsyth was nominated for a 2018 Writer’s Guild Award for Waiting For Andre in the Best Short Form TV Drama category.
+Forsyth's Sky Playhouse, Waiting for Andre, concerned the real-life friendship between Samuel Beckett and a teenage Andre the Giant and saw Forsyth nominated for a 2018 Writer’s Guild Award in the Best Short Form TV Drama category.
 The series of Playhouses (Urban Myths) was nominated for an International Emmy.

 In 2017, Forsyth wrote Eric, Ernie and Me, a one-off drama about Morecambe and Wise from the point of view of their writer Eddie Braben.
 It was broadcast on BBC4 on 29 December 2017 to a positive reception.
-The Observer said “What a lovely programme, rewatchable often”, while the Sunday Express said, “Eric, Ernie And Me was not just beautifully realised nostalgia…but a reminder of how difficult the creative process can be.”
 Eric, Ernie and Me was nominated for a number of awards, and Forsyth was nominated for a Royal Television Society Award for his writing of the show.